How to use arbitrary measuring devices to perform almost perfect measurements: Reproducing general measurements

 It is straightforward to see that the probability of returning the outcome $a$ is

 and that the state after measurement is

-That is, this shows that a von Neumann measurement is able to perfectly reproduce any other measurement.
+That is, this shows that a complete von Neumann measurement is able to perfectly reproduce any other measurement.
 Interestingly, in this protocol the dimension of the system the von Neumann measurement needs to act upon is determined by the number of outcomes of the target measurement.
 Note that this does not introduce any difficulties.
-If for example we can only perform von Neumann measurements of dimension $d$, then in \eqref{e:subroutine V} we would need to encode $\ket{a}$ into an appropriate collection of qudits and perform the required number of von Neumann measurements (e.g. if the target measurement had 7 outcomes, and we had access to a qubit von Neumann measurement, then we would encode into 3 qubits, and measure all 3 of them, with only 7 of the 8 possible outcomes ever occurring).
+If for example we can only perform von Neumann measurements of dimension $d$, then in \eqref{e:subroutine V} we would need to encode $\ket{a}$ into an appropriate collection of qudits and perform the required number of complete von Neumann measurements (e.g. if the target measurement had 7 outcomes, and we had access to a qubit von Neumann measurement, then we would encode into 3 qubits, and measure all 3 of them, with only 7 of the 8 possible outcomes ever occurring; equivalently we could take the final outcome to have Kraus operator 0).